 Living in a caravan will make your static quickly become home with all of the luxury and comforts you’re used to.
 Depending on your budget you can buy static caravans with plenty of space, mod-cons and features such as bay windows, french doors and even three or more bedrooms.
 Gone are the days of small caravans with just the basic functionalities needed for living – you can choose a mobile home that offers it all.

 With such comfort on offer, there is no issue being in a static caravan full time and choosing a model with double glazing and central heating will make even winter warm and cosy.
+Read our guide on how to winterise a static caravan for tips on how to make your caravan more comfortable during the winter.
 You should also consider other features you require from your static caravan, including any future proofing should your situation change.
 Ensure you have enough storage and space available for your belongings (especially if you are downsizing) and whether or not you would benefit from an en-suite main bedroom.

 Ultimately, living in a static caravan will become very similar to a traditional home over time and residential parks will be able to help new owners settle in.